E-Safety

 We educate pupils about safe online behaviour through age-appropriate lessons and activities.
 Our aim is to develop responsible digital citizens who understand how to protect themselves and others online.

-Supporting Parents and Carers
+E-Safety for Parents and Carers

 Reporting Concerns